Akira

 for combinatorial optimization with complete spin-spin interactions.
 IEEE Journal of Solid-State

-Circuits 56
+Circuits, 56

 (2021): 165–178.

-T. Takemoto, M. Yamaoka, H. Teramoto, A. Sakai, S. Takamaeda-Yamazaki and M. Motomura.
+K. Yamamoto, K. Ando, N. Mertig, T. Takemoto, M. Yamaoka, H. Teramoto, A. Sakai, S. Takamaeda-Yamazaki and M. Motomura.
 7.3 STATICA: a 512-spin 0.25M-weight

 full-digital annealing processor with a near-memory all-spin-updates-at-once